dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 For LSTM models, the local driver scripts call a common shared utility function.
 This builds the model, fits the data and then uses the test data with the model's predictor to evaluate the model accuracy.

-A similar apporach is used for XGBoost with the slight variation because the persistence of models is different between Keras and XGBoost.
+A similar approach is used for XGBoost with the slight variation because the persistence of models is different between Keras and XGBoost.
 To handle this some of the processing is moved to the driver scripts which then calls lower level utility functions evaluate the model but build the simpler XGBoost model in the driver script.
-The resulting model is then saved using another unility fuction for that leverages the Joblib library to save model objects.
+The resulting model is then saved using another utility function for that leverages the Joblib library to save model objects.

 A common set of code is used by all tests to evaluate and display the results.
 The evaluation iterates through all the test data, predicts the result and calculates the metrics.
-The results are printed with the ability to list every answer and it's prediction or just the summary metrics.
+The results are printed with the ability to list every answer and its prediction or just the summary metrics.

 #### Local LSTM ####
-Tunning Parameters for **local mode** testing:
+Tuning Parameters for **local mode** testing:

     model_params = {'max_answer_len': max_answer_len,   # use by the embedding layer
                     'vocab_size': vocab_size,           # used by the embedding layer
                     'epochs': 20,
-                    'pretrained': pretrained,           # used by build model to load petrained embeddings if true 'embedding_dim': 50,                # Size of embedding dimension 'flatten': True,                    # The embedding dimension is flattened and shaped if true 'lstm_dim_1': 100,                  # Size of the first lstm dimension (> 0)
+                    'pretrained': pretrained,           # used by build model to load pretrained embeddings if true 'embedding_dim': 50,                # Size of embedding dimension 'flatten': True,                    # The embedding dimension is flattened and shaped if true 'lstm_dim_1': 100,                  # Size of the first lstm dimension (> 0)